TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 - **Shared responsibility model**- how AWS and customers work together to ensure top leve security
 	- AWS constrols security of the cloud, like data centers, services and all the layers
 		- compute, storage, database, networking, regions, AZ, edge locations, global infrastructure
+		- managed services like RDS, Lamdba, AWS managers the underlying infrastructure, OS, patching and security configurations
 	- Users control the security within the cloud
-		- in charge of the OS through the encryption key to login and create user accounts for an EC2 instance (AWS can only notify if the type of OS you are running is in-secure)
+		- in charge of the OS, network and firewall configurations through the encryption key to login and create user accounts for an EC2 instance (AWS can only notify if the type of OS you are running is in-secure)
 		- customer data, platforms, applications, IAM, OS, network, firewall config, client-side data encryption, server-side encryption, network trafficking protection
+		- data protection through encryption and data integrity
+		- in charge of IAM
+		- in charge of audit logging and tracking security incidents and performance issues
+	- Shared responsibilities-
+		- Patching
+			- AWS patches underlying infrastructure and managed services
+			- User patches their application, middleware and OS
+		- Configuration Management
+			- AWS provides tools and services to help with confgiration management
+			- User configures services and applications securely using AWS tools and practices
+		- IAM
+			- AWS provides IAM tools and services
+			- User manages IAM roles, permissions and user access
+	- Shared responsibilities can shift based on services like EC2, RDS and Lamda- because there might be multiple important things needed to be taken care of from both sides (especially if serverless a lot more reliance on AWS with infrastructure etc)
 - **USer access**-
 	- when creating AWS, you have a root user which is the main of the account and ownder and has permissiion to do anything they want
 	- create the IAM which has no permissions to start with and then add on- least privilege principle- give people access only to waht they need
 	- **MFA**- random code sent to phone for authentication- can be hardware security key or phone app
 - **Compliance**- company needs to ensure they are up to complaicen and auditing standards and regulations
+	- **AWS Compliance Programs**- provides a range of compliance programs and certifications that demonstrate adherence to global securtity and sompliance standards
+	- **AWS Artifcat**- self-service portal that provides access to AWS compliance documentation and agreements
+- **Governance**- ensuring that everything is being adhgered to
+	- **AWS Organisations**- help manage multiple AWS accounts, applying policies and ensuring compliance across organisation
+	- **Service Control Policies (SCPs)**- central control over the max available permissions for all accounts in an org
+	- **AWS Control Tower**- provide auto landing zones for setting up and governing a secure, milti acocunt aws environment
 - **Customer Compliance Center**- contains resources to learn more about AWS compliance
 	- can access compliance whitepapers and documentation
 	- contains auditor learning path